ryanwentzel/ryanlwentzel.com/collections/_newsletter/2024-05-06-christ-of-the-abyss.md

 - [The Doctrine of God's Omnipotence]({% link _sermons/2024-03-05-the-doctrine-of-gods-omnipotence.md %}) – A class about how the doctrine of God's omnipotence intersects with everyday life
 - [Unity in Diversity]({% link _sermons/2024-03-05-unity-in-diversity.md %}) – A sermon on Romans 16:1–16
-- [Taking Our Meds Faithfully: A Christian Perspective on Psychiatric Medication]({% link _sermons/2024-03-11-taking-our-meds-faithfully.md %}) – a talk I gave to a church-based mental health support group
+- [Taking Our Meds Faithfully: A Christian Perspective on Psychiatric Medication]({% link _sermons/2024-03-11-taking-our-meds-faithfully.md %}) – a talk I gave to my church's mental health support group
 - [It All Ends in Praise]({% link _sermons/2024-03-19-it-all-ends-in-praise.md %}) – a sermon on the conclusion of the Book of Romans
 - [The Cosmic Scope of Salvation]({% link _sermons/2024-03-26-the-cosmic-scope-of-salvation.md %}) – a reflection on something I found surprising while preaching through the Book of Romans over the past year
 - [Unbelievable?]({% link _sermons/2024-04-05-unbelievable-easter-2024.md %}) – an Easter sermon on John 20:1–10